LouisRouss/Diffusion-Based-Model-for-Colorization/README.md

 The Unet Network script directly comes from the repo of this last : https://github.com/openai/guided-diffusion (with small modifications according to the Palette paper)

-A colorization Dataset : https://www.kaggle.com/shravankumar9892/image-colorization ( Palette paper use ImageNet )
+A colorization Dataset : https://www.kaggle.com/shravankumar9892/image-colorization ( Palette paper's researchers uses ImageNet )